small-tech/site.js/README.md

 $ site serve . @localhost:443
 ```

-__Note:__ Site.js will refuse to serve the root directory or your home directory for security reasons.
+__Note:__ As of 15.4.0, Site.js will refuse to serve the root directory or your home directory for security reasons.

 #### To serve on a different port